Skip to Main Site Navigation Skip to Content Skip to Footer

 • 1.
 Employer Survey:

 We measure the satisfaction of our employers through a survey evaluating the knowledge, skills and professional qualities of our completers, their employees.
 We administer the survey every two years on even years.
-Data from 2016, 2018 and 2020 indicate that our employers rate our completers very positively, with an average mean score of 3.76 (out of 5) for knowledge and skills and 4.12 for professional qualities.
-Knowledge of subject area, planning abilities, curiosity and compassion were rated with a mean score of/above 4.00.
-Skill in classroom management was rated the lowest at 3.34.
+Data from the 2024 survey indicate that our employers rater our completers very positively, with an average mean score of 3.77 (out of 5) for knowledge of subject area, an average mean of 3.73 (out of 5) for planning and organizing lessons and activities effectively, and an average mean score of 3.77 (out of 5) for effectively involving all students in learning.
+Completers' skill in classroom management shows room for improvement, with an average mean of 3.12 (out of 5) as well as their leadership skills for school improvement, with an average mean of 3.08 (out of 5).

 Evidence: